-The 2019 performance participation allocation became payable on December 31, 2019 and, in January 2020, the Company caused the Operating Partnership to issue 480,539 Class I units in the Operating Partnership to the Special Limited Partner as payment for the 2019 performance participation allocation.
-Such Class I units were issued at the NAV per unit as of December 31, 2019.
+The performance participation interest for 2020 became payable on December 31, 2020 and, in January 2021, the Company caused the Operating Partnership to issue 695,320 Class I units in the Operating Partnership to the Special Limited Partner as payment for the performance participation interest for 2020.
+Such Class I units were issued at the NAV per unit as of December 31, 2020.